3DI70R/Unity-GifDecoder/README.md

   - Delay changed to int and few utility methods added to read it as seconds or milliseconds
 - 1.0.2
   - Image decoding refactoring, resulting nearly 2x performance boost
+- 1.0.3
+  - Minor improvements and typo fixes

 TODO:
 -